dheero/OBF.github.io/wiki/EU-Codefest_2014.md

 title: EU-Codefest 2014
 ---

-OBF EU-Codefest 2014 will take place on September 18th and 19th, 2014 in
+OBF EU-Codefest 2014 will take place on September 18th and 19th, 2014 at
-Cambridge, UK, just before the [Genome Informatics Conference](https://registration.hinxton.wellcome.ac.uk/display_info.asp?id=406), which will be from September 21st to the 24th.
+the EBI in Hinxton, UK, just before the [Genome Informatics Conference](https://registration.hinxton.wellcome.ac.uk/display_info.asp?id=406), which will be from September 21st to the 24th.